jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 to fail if they allow their bloodletting and sacrifices to lapse.
 This does not harm their Piety with that god, merely prevents them from using its miracles.

-Meanwhile Eyes-of-Fire the High Priest of Huitzilopochtli, God of Battle and the Midday Sun, is a lean old man, physically frail but wields horrifically awesome magic.
-He may gather a Sacrificial Power of up to his POW of 17.
-However, since his CON is only 12, he may only maintain up to 11 points by daily bloodletting, a ritual which makes him appear chronically sallow and wasted.
+> Meanwhile Eyes-of-Fire the High Priest of Huitzilopochtli, God of Battle and the Midday
+> Sun, is a lean old man, physically frail but wields horrifically awesome magic.
+He may
+> gather a Sacrificial Power of up to his POW of 17.
+However, since his CON is only 12, he
+> may only maintain up to 11 points by daily bloodletting, a ritual which makes him appear
+> chronically sallow and wasted.
 The remaining 6 points are bolstered by regular sacrifices

-24
-Alex Greene (order #3262370)                                                                                7
-         of eagles which are brought from all over the empire as tribute for the temple.
-Since the high priest can sustain his Sacrificial Power, primarily via his own bloodletting, he daily regains all his invoked miracles making him a very powerful and dangerous man, despite his fragility.
+> of eagles which are brought from all over the empire as tribute for the temple.
+Since the
+> high priest can sustain his Sacrificial Power, primarily via his own bloodletting, he daily
+> regains all his invoked miracles making him a very powerful and dangerous man, despite
+> his fragility.

-Praying for Divine Spells
+### Praying for Divine Spells

 Access to Divine Magic spells must be prayed for by the worshipper before they can be called upon.